Collin County Drug Offense Lawyer

 As with other narcotics, the degree of offense of the possession of a prescription drug is controlled by the type of drug possessed, the amount possessed and the circumstances surrounding the possession (whether it was in a drug free zone or done with intent to distribute).

 Defending prescription drug cases requires a multi-faceted approach involving legal analysis of the search and seizure of the drugs; possession of the drugs; and rehabilitation and/or drug treatment if necessary.
-It is important to have experienced and aggressive counsel.
+It is important to have experienced counsel.
 Call Rosenthal & Wadas today to help you defend your case.